top of page

 1. Online

-Use the Missouri Department of Social Services (DSS) portal.
-You’ll need to create an account and submit documents like:
+You can use the Missouri Department of Social Services (DSS) online portal.
+You’ll need to create an account and submit documents for verification.
+You will get all the updates and communications through this portal.

 • Social Security numbers